-The DVM/MS in Lab Animal Medicine (DVM/MS–LAM) program curriculum is closely tied to the DVM curriculum which students take at the same time.
-The MS program begins with an introductory course in the first year and follows with courses each semester that build upon concepts learned in Applied Learning Experiences in research and in laboratory animal facilities.
+The DVM/MSLAM) program curriculum is closely tied to the DVM curriculum which students take at the same time.
+The MS program begins with an introductory course in the first year and follows with didactic, tutorial-based laboratory courses each semester in the second and third years.
+In addition, Applied Learning Experience (ALE) completed during the summers following the first and second years of the DVM program provides practical exposure to research and clinical laboratory animal medicine.
+Clinical laboratory-animal focused electives during the fourth year provide further practical training and mentorship in a variety of settings.

 Spring (3 credits)